basavaraj-hampiholi/Turtlebot_Gazebo/README.md

 3. Simulation

-3.1 Gazebo: Now we will make operations on TurtleBot in Gazebo GUI which provides overview about the environment
+a.
+Gazebo: Now we will make operations on TurtleBot in Gazebo GUI which provides overview about the environment
     to the robot.
 First launch Gazebo by executing the below command on new terminal, roslaunch turtlebot_gazebo turtlebot_world.launch

     You can find more information about Gazebo in http://gazebosim.org/tutorials?cat=guided_b&tut=guided_b2

-3.2 Rviz: viz is a 3D visualization environment for the ROS.
+b.
+Rviz: viz is a 3D visualization environment for the ROS.
 While Gazebo is running,
      launch Rviz in a new terminal:

          roslaunch turtlebot_rviz_launchers view_robot.launch